Childhood trauma: Betrayal trauma

+Betrayal trauma is trauma perpetrated by people or institutions to whom the person is reliant on for survival.
+Examples include physical, emotional, or sexual abuse by a caregiver.
+When a child is mistreated by someone they depend on, it is, by definition, considered a form of betrayal.
+Some victims may not fully recognize the betrayal.
+It is strongly associated with various negative psychological and physical life outcomes.

 Bullying

 Bullying is any unprovoked action with the intention of harming, either physically or psychologically, someone who is considered to have less power, either physically or socially.
 Bullying is a form of harassment that is often repeated and habitual, and can happen in person or online.

 Community violence

 Unlike bullying which is direct, trauma from community violence is not always directly perpetuated on the child, but is instead the result of being exposed to violent acts and behaviors in the community, such as gang violence, school shootings, riots, or police brutality.
 Community violence exposure whether direct, or indirect, is associated with many negative mental health outcomes among children and adolescents including internalizing trauma-related symptoms, academic problems, substance abuse, and suicidal ideation.

 Evidence also indicates that violence tends to beget more violence; children who witness community violence consistently show higher levels of aggression across developmental periods including early and middle childhood, as well as adolescence.